rust-lang-ja/book-ja/src/ch10-03-lifetime-syntax.md

 ```

 <!--
-The lifetime parameter declaration after `impl` and use after the type name
+The lifetime parameter declaration after `impl` and its use after the type name
 are required, but we’re not required to annotate the lifetime of the reference
 to `self` because of the first elision rule.
 -->